 Parents have the legal right of access to all student records unless otherwise indicated by a court order.
-If an order restricting one parent's right to such access exists, the custodial parent must present a copy of that order to the school.
-The school is bound by and will follow, all court decisions in such matters.
+If an order restricting one parent's right to such access exists, the custodial parent must present a copy of that order to CLS.
+CLS is bound by and will follow, all court decisions in such matters.
 In addition, where physical access to a student on the part of a parent has been restricted by the court, the custodial parent should again present a copy of the governing order to the school.
-While the school will do its best to enforce such orders, the student's cooperation in such circumstances as pickup by after-school rides is required.
+While CLS will do its best to enforce such orders, the student's cooperation in such circumstances as pickup by after-school rides is required.